BloomTech-Labs/video-journal-for-teams-fe/README.md

 ### Key Features

 - Login/Register with Passport
+- Ability to manage multiple orgs and the respective teams
 - User Dashboard: shows the teams you joined and your videos
 - Team Dashboard: shows the team members, interview prompt questions, and team videos
 - Video Viewer: plays a video and allows members to provide feedback / view feedback